 527 Farm House Ln.

 I have also begun a new research project, tentatively titled “Toy Soldiering: West German Rearmament, the Holocaust, and the United States.”
-This project is currently conceptualized as a study of German-American relations and cultural exchange during the early Cold War, 1945-55.
+In this project, I ask how German and American military planners and wargaming hobbyists imagined the recent past (World War II and the Holocaust) and conceived of the future (the Cold War).
+How did they imagine warfare and security policy through the invented worlds of tabletop warfare?
+The answers to these questions will shape and inform a study of German-American relations and cultural exchange during the early Cold War, 1945-55.
 This period hosted the birth of modern tabletop board- and role-playing games in the United States and Germany and the simultaneous creation of the German-American military, economic, and cultural alliance.
 As part of the creation of this alliance, German military might had to be “domesticated” and the Holocaust had to be forgotten.
 The creation and propagation of the Clean Wehrmacht Myth assisted in the remaking of German military power from existential threat to reliable ally.
 My developing project is to investigate the role played in this process by gaming culture and how the origins of gaming and the hobby’s continuing fascination with Germany’s World War II military might has enabled Holocaust forgetting through popular culture.

 As a Holocaust educator I have been a Fellow at the Summer Institute of the Holocaust Educational Foundation and a participant in the Jack and Anita Hess Faculty Seminar at the U.S. Holocaust Memorial Museum.
 In summer 2019 I joined the Iowa Council for Holocaust Education.
 Since fall 2017 I have lectured to audiences in Iowa and beyond on white nationalism on campuses, including my own, and recently had an article on the topic published in Perspectives on History, the magazine of the American Historical Association.